 As we mentioned earlier, the resale industry is booming.
 Many people walk into thrift stores not to shop for personal items but to look for items to resell.

 These people visit local stores to shop for items that they can stock for their business.
 Usually, this type of person is a small business owner who has turned their hand to selling used clothes online.
 Alternatively, the person might also be buying to upcycle or repurpose items for resale.
 This could be either selling online or at flea markets.
 When such a person buys clothes or other pieces, they’ll sell them for higher prices to make a profit.

-Whether it’s clothing, accessories, or furniture, these people love building collections.
+Whether it’s clothing, vintage items, accessories, or furniture, these people love building collections.
 Once they walk into a store, they’re determined to search for vintage and generally cool items while exploring the shelves and piles.